Reference Date: 2-June-2015

 Food inflation remains moderate

-The food inflation stood at 0.2 percent in the 12 months to the end of December 2013.
-In April 2014 (the last data available), there was no change reported in food indices compared to a year ago.
-In spite of the country’s high import dependency rate, the impact of the changes in international prices on domestic prices is mitigated by government subsidies of more than 1 million tonnes of “national flour”, a common wheat of standard quality used to make flour for the low‑income consumers.
+In April 2015 (the last data available), food inflation increased by 2.5 percent on yearly basis.
+In spite of the country’s high import dependency rate, the impact of the changes in international prices on domestic prices is mitigated by Government subsidies of more than 1 million tonnes of “national flour”, a common wheat of standard quality used to make flour for the low‑income consumers.
 The Government covers the difference between the actual price and guaranteed mill price.
 Durum wheat is not regulated.

-The Government removed fuel subsidies in February 2014, narrowing the fiscal deficit from MAD 36.9bn (USD 4.4bn) in June 2013 to MAD 23.6bn in June 2014.
+The Government removed fuel subsidies in February 2014, narrowing the fiscal deficit from MAD 36.9 billion (USD 4.4 billion) in June 2013 to MAD 23.6 billion in June 2014.
 A reform of food subsidies remains unlikely.